 Here are some of the key reasons why these deaths—and other patient injuries—occur:

-Understaffing & Failure to Monitor
+Understaffing and Failure to Monitor

 Understaffing of hospitals is a major problem in the United States.
-This understaffing can lead to many problems.
-One of the most serious is the failure to monitor a patient.
+This understaffing can lead to patient injury or death.
+One of the most serious issues associated with understaffing is the failure to monitor a patient.
 Monitoring devices are only as reliable as the people meant to watch and react to their alerts.
 If the staff does not closely monitor a patient, then a small problem may turn tragic.
-This can be especially true in the post-operative stage as the patient is in a delicate state and their recovery is dependent on the thoroughness of their care during this critical time.
-In addition to physically monitoring a patient, hospital staff must pay close attention to any medications needed.
-These medications must be monitored to ensure that the patient does not have a reaction to the medication, that the medication is given in the proper dosage, and that any new medications are suitable to use with prior medications.
+This can be especially true in the post-operative stage, as patients are in a delicate state and their recoveries are dependent on the thoroughness of their care during this critical time.
+Accordingly, if the hospital does not employ enough qualified medical professionals to reasonably monitor patients and respond to patient needs, then a tragedy may occur.

 Medical Chart Mix-ups